lucenera/turris-user-docs/docs/basics/first-setup/mox_first_setup.md

 first, go through the update procedure and connect other untrusted devices only afterwards.

+!!! tip
+    There is also a way to configure Turris Mox over Wi-Fi by using [configuration file and USB drive](./ethernetless.md).

 ### One Ethernet port device

 The trickiest case is if you have **only one Ethernet port**.
 Therefore we